Brett Toth: Philadelphia Eagles (second stint)

 Toth with the Eagles in 2021.

 On October 7, 2020, Toth was claimed off waivers by the Eagles, where he made his NFL debut in Week 6 against the Baltimore Ravens.

 On November 2, 2021, Toth was waived by the Eagles and re-signed to the practice squad.
 He was promoted to the active roster on November 30.
 Toth got extended playing time at center in week 17 against the Dallas Cowboys when the Eagles were resting their starters, but suffered a knee injury in the second quarter.
 He was placed on injured reserve on January 10, 2022.
 He was placed on the Active/PUP list on July 27, 2022.
 He was placed on the reserve list to start the season on August 23, 2022.
 Without Toth, the Eagles made Super Bowl LVII but lost 38-35 to the Kansas City Chiefs.

 Toth was released on August 27, 2023 and re-signed to the practice squad.

 Carolina Panthers

 On October 24, 2023, Toth was signed by the Carolina Panthers off the Eagles practice squad.
 He was waived on December 4.

 Philadelphia Eagles (third stint)

 On December 7, 2023, Toth was signed to the Eagles practice squad.
 He signed a reserve/future contract on January 18, 2024.
 He was released on August 27, and re-signed to the practice squad.
 He was promoted to the active roster on January 10, 2025.
 He won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.

+San Francisco 49ers

+On March 12, 2026, Toth signed a one-year contract with the San Francisco 49ers.
+He was placed on injured reserve on August 30.